#12 Building a Tabs component - Delightful React

 We went for a quick and dirty approach to build this component, because this is one of the first times we built a big component in this series.

-• what props our component should work with ,
+propsour component should work with , - what

 Once we understand that, we can plan the rest of the body around that.

-• The Tabs component will need to show all thetabNames and show the selected tabName's content.
+- The Tabs component will need to show all the

 No matter which component we build in the future, we can ask ourselves these questions and plan our components well.